Chasing Wonders: Production

 In March 2021, it was announced that Gravitas Ventures acquired the North America distribution rights to the film.
 The film was shot in Australia and Spain over a five-year period.

 Release

-The film had its worldwide premiere at the Adelaide Film Festival on October 23, 2020.
-The film was selected for the Gold Coast Film Festival, where it will screen in April 2021.
+The film had its worldwide premiere at the Adelaide Film Festival on 23 October 2020.
+The film was selected for the Gold Coast Film Festival, where it screened in April 2021.